-In October, the Leadership Team (principals and department heads) were asked to solicit ideas from their staff for new proposals to be submitted in the Superintendent's Funding Request.
+In October, the Leadership Team (principals and department heads) were asked to solicit ideas from their staff for new programs and initiatives to be submitted in the Funding Proposal.
 Submissions had to align with the ACPS Strategic Plan, and the Budget Office received more than 70 submissions.
-After thorough analysis and vetting of all submissions, the highest priority proposals are included in the budget and detailed later in this section.
+After thorough analysis and vetting of all submissions, the highest priority proposals are included in the Superintendent's request and detailed later in this section.